mohamed-farag88/CET-005/README.md

 ## Hints

-IF you do not need to edit the config file check this [Instructions]
+IF you do not need to edit the ssh config file check this [Instructions]

 For Putty client click [here]